ganrad/ose-fis-auto-dealer/README.md

   ![alt tag](https://raw.githubusercontent.com/ganrad/ose-fis-auto-dealer/master/mongodb-3.png)

-### B] Create *Secrets* and update *Service Accounts* in OpenShift
+### B] Create a *Secret* and update *Service Account* in OpenShift
 A *secret* is used to hold sensitive information such as OAuth tokens, passwords and SSH keys in OpenShift.
-Putting confidential and sensitive information such as database user names and passwords in a **secret** is much more safer and secure than storing them as plain text values directly in a Pod definition.
-Using *secret* objects in OpenShift allows for more control around how confidential info. is stored and accessed and reduces the risk of accidental exposure.
+Putting confidential and sensitive information such as database user names and passwords in a **secret** is much more safer and secure than storing them as plain text values directly in a application configuration file or in a Pod definition.
+Using *secret* objects in OpenShift allows for more control over how confidential info. is stored and accessed and reduces the risk of accidental exposure.

 We will be encrypting and storing the MongoDB user name, password and database name in a *secret* using the steps outlined below.

 1. Use the *curl* command to download & save the *secrets.yaml* file from the *configuration* directory.
-If you specified the same values for MongoDB user name, password and database name as depicted in the picture in step A:3 above, then you can skip step 2 below.
+If you specified the same values for MongoDB user name, password and database name as depicted in the picture in Step A:3 above, then you can skip Step 2 below.

 2. Generate the Base64 encoded value for the MongoDB *user name* using the command below.

   ```
   $ echo "mongodb.user=oseUser" | Base64 -w 0
   ```
-  * Substitute the MongoDB **user name** you used in step A:3 (above) in place of **oseUser** in the command above.
+  * Substitute the MongoDB **user name** you used in Step A:3 (above) in place of **oseUser** in the command above.
-  * Copy the generated *Base64* (output of command above) value and save it in the *'secrets.yaml'* file which you downloaded in step 1.
+  * Copy the generated *Base64* (output of command above) value and save it in the *'secrets.yaml'* file which you downloaded in Step 1.
+Values within the *data* stanza in the secrets file (YAML) take the form *'name: value'*.
 See below.
   ```
   db.username: bW9uZ29kYi51c2VyPW9zZVVzZXIK
   ```